Bohr-Sommerfeld profile surgeries and Disk Potentials: Technical SFT Results

 \subsection{Fredholm Theory for Broken Disks}

-The collection of broken holomorphic disks form a moduli space.
-We will setup the required Fredholm theory to cut out the moduli space of broken disk as a zero set of a Fredholm section.
+We will setup the required Fredholm theory to cut out the moduli space of broken disks as a zero set of a Fredholm section.
 Since we have punctures going to cylindrical ends, we use weighted Sobolev spaces to create Banach spaces of maps.

 Let $\Sigma$ be a punctured disk with punctures at $\cE(\Sigma)$.
 For each puncture $p\in \cE(\Sigma)$ we choose a Reeb chord $\gamma_p$ or orbit depending on whether $p$ is on boundary or interior.
 Equip $\Sigma$ with cylindrical holomorphic charts $\phi_p$ (i.e. domain of the chart is $[0,1]\times [0,\infty)$ or $S^1\times[0,\infty)$ ) near each puncture $p$.
 We define the set of \textit{model maps} as follows,